Get exclusive member benefits & effect social change. Join Today

 Your surgeon may perform a colostomy if there’s not enough healthy intestine after surgery.
 During a colostomy, your surgeon moves one end of your large intestine to the outside of your abdominal wall and attaches a colostomy bag to your abdomen.
 When stool passes through your large intestine, it drains into the bag.
 The stool that goes into the bag is usually soft or liquid.

 A colostomy is often temporary.
 You’ll have the bag until your intestines heal.
 During a new operation, your surgeon can then remove the colostomy.
-In some cases, the colostomy is permanent.
+In some cases, however, the colostomy is permanent.

 A large bowel resection may be necessary to treat conditions such as: